 But with any luck, you fought a good fight and left the world a little less dark than when you first joined it.

-A corpse shouldn't be left out in the open, torn apart by birds and wild dogs—a hero deserves a hero's send-off.
+No corpse should be left out in the open to be torn apart by birds and wild dogs—a hero deserves a hero's send-off.